Spirulina Benefits, Nutrition, Dosage, Side Effects and FAQs

 Animal research relays that this algae superfood helped suppress “light-induced photoreceptor death, retinal degeneration, and subsequent visual impairment.”
 It’s believed this is due to the beta-carotene in spirulina.

-In addition, some research has found that “spirulina is an effective dietary source of zeaxanthin to humans,” a vital nutrient for eye health, but not all products analyzed by the U.S. Department of Agriculture appear to contain zeaxanthin.
+In addition, some research has found that “spirulina is an effective dietary source of zeaxanthin to humans,” a vital nutrient for eye health.
+Healthy volunteers who consumed it showed a significant increase in serum zeaxanthin concentration, indicating that it is an effective dietary source of this protective nutrient linked to better long‑term eye health.

-12. Supports Oral Health
+12. Supports oral health

 This green superfood benefits oral health in many ways.
 For instance, it’s been found to help treat and prevent gum disease (aka periodontitis) and leukoplakia in human studies.

-13. Helps Manage Weight
+13. Helps manage weight

 A 2020 review discovered that adding spirulina to the diet can help people lose or manage weight.
 Consumption of this supplement was linked with lower body mass index, body fat, waist circumference, appetite and blood lipids.